laserkittens/laserkittens-hugo-site/content/post/ransomware-sucks.md

 Beginning with this decompiled code, I quickly whipped up [a deobfuscator in C++](https://github.com/danzek/ransomware-sucks/blob/master/clop/decoder/decodeResource.cpp), basically mimicking the decompiled code (with a couple minor shortcuts), which [I've made available on GitHub.](https://github.com/danzek/ransomware-sucks/blob/master/clop/decoder/decodeResource.cpp) Shortly thereafter, I decided to write [a Python 3 version](https://github.com/danzek/ransomware-sucks/blob/master/clop/decoder/decodeResource.py) that is much shorter (and cross-platform compatible), which is [now also on my GitHub.](https://github.com/danzek/ransomware-sucks/blob/master/clop/decoder/decodeResource.py)

-The ransomware has a harcoded "magic" string that it uses to deobfuscate the resources:
+The ransomware has a hardcoded "magic" string that it uses to deobfuscate the resources:

 ```
 CHAR clopDecodeResourceSIXSIX1_MagicString[] = "Clopfdwsjkjr23LKhuifdhwui73826ygGKUJFHGdwsieflkdsj324765tZPKQWLjwNVBFHewiuhryui32JKG";